Thomaz-Peres/Study-Notes/Computer_Science/CPU.md

 > The assembly would translate their human-readable assembly into the 1s and 0s that the computer could understand.

+A register is a dedicated location on a CPU for storage.
+Any operation that a CPU does must be done within its registers.
+A CPU typically only has a few registers, so long-term data is held in memory instead.

+Operations often involve loading data from memory into registers, operarting on those registers, and then storing the result back into memory.

 ## Emulator